ScottON/ScottON/_projects/2021-05-12-amazon-tension.md

 ---
 title: "My Kindle Book: Tension"
-subtitle: 'Amazon store copy and eBook content’
+subtitle: 'Amazon store copy and eBook content'
 date: 2021-05-12 00:00:00
-description: "A breakdown of the copy on my Amazon listing – I’ll explain why it works so well.
+description: "A breakdown of the copy on my Amazon listing.
+I’ll explain why it works so well.
 Oh, and I’ll share a sample of the eBook content."
 featured_image: '/images/demo/demo-square.jpg'
 ---